 Most bladder cancers are poorly responsive to immune checkpoint blockade (ICB).
-With the need to define mechanisms of de novo resistance, including contributions from the tumor microenvironment (TME), we used single-cell transcriptional profiling to map tumor infiltrating lymphocytic and myeloid cells in 10 human bladder tumors obtained from patients with a history of smoking either with or without previous ICB.
-Human data sets were qualitatively compared with single cell data sets from the BBN carcinogen induced mouse model of bladder cancer which was poorly responsive to PD-L1 blockade.
-We applied an established signature of acquired ICB resistance to these human and murine data sets to reveal conservation in EMT and TGF beta ICB resistance signatures between human-mouse stromal and myeloid cells.
-Using TCGA transcriptional data sets and deconvolution analysis we showed that patients with a history of smoking and bladder tumors high in M2 macrophage tumor content had a significantly worse survival outcome as compared to nonsmokers that were M2 high.
-Similarly, BBN induced tumors were high in M2 macrophage content and contained exhausted T-NK cells, thereby modeling the identified TCGA patient subpopulation.
-The combined targeting of TGF beta + PD-L1 reverted immune cell exclusion and resulted in increased survival and delayed BBN induced tumor progression.
-Together, these data support a coordinate role for stromal and myeloid cell populations in promoting de novo resistance to PD-L1 blockade particularly in patients with a history of smoking.
+With the need to define mechanisms of de novo resistance, including contributions from the tumor microenvironment (TME), we used single-cell transcriptional profiling to map tumor-infiltrating lymphocytic and myeloid cells in 10 human bladder tumors obtained from patients with a history of smoking either with or without previous ICB.
+Human datasets were qualitatively compared with single cell datasets from the BBN carcinogen-induced mouse model of bladder cancer, which was poorly responsive to PD-L1 blockade.
+We applied an established signature of acquired ICB resistance to these human and murine datasets to reveal conservation in EMT and TGFβ ICB resistance signatures between human–mouse stromal and myeloid cells.
+Using TCGA transcriptional datasets and deconvolution analysis, we showed that patients with a history of smoking and bladder tumors high in M2 macrophage tumor content had a significantly worse survival outcome compared with nonsmokers who were M2 high.
+Similarly, BBN-induced tumors were high in M2 macrophage content and contained exhausted T–NK cells, thereby modeling the identified TCGA patient subpopulation.
+The combined targeting of TGFβ + PD-L1 reverted immune cell exclusion and resulted in increased survival and delayed BBN-induced tumor progression.
+Together, these data support a coordinated role for stromal and myeloid cell populations in promoting de novo resistance to PD-L1 blockade, particularly in patients with a history of smoking.